hotdaamn/asuswrt-merlin-wiki/Setting-a-random-password-for-guest-wifi.md

     blacksabbath
     defleppard

 These phrases are the basis for the password - I've chosen band names, but you could use your kids names or places or anything you want.
 Ensure that each phrase is at least 7 characters long (+3 for random number = min length of 10 characters) and that there are no blank lines.
 Try and have a reasonable number of entries in here, or you will end up with the same phrase being picked on a regular basis.
-My full phrases file contains about 30 or 40 different bands!
+My full phrases file now contains about 70 or 80 different bands! :)

 To get this process to run at 4am each day, add the following into /jffs/scripts/init-start and make it executable :